 To treat and cure a stiff or painful neck or shoulder, we follow the upward progression in body awareness versus gravity.
-I have written other articles in which I began at the feet—which is the base or foundation of the whole body—and then worked our way up to the ankles, knees, pelvis, waist, torso, etc. In this article, regarding the neck and shoulder, we begin by exploring the base, or the shoulder area, to create a strong foundation that supports the neck and head.
-But first, what causes neck and shoulder pain in the first place?
+I have written other articles in which I began at the feet—which is the base or foundation of the whole body—and then worked our way up to the ankles, knees, pelvis, waist, torso, etc. In this article, regarding the neck and shoulders, we begin by exploring the base, or the shoulder area, to create a strong foundation that supports the neck and head.
+As shown in the following table of contents we first discuss what causes neck and shoulder pain in the first place.

 What Causes Neck or Shoulder Pain?